Monday, September 26, 2016

 Car-Vup

 CarVup is a scrolling driving/platformer released in 1990 by Core Designs.
-We get to play the part of a cheerful car that appears to love painting platforms by simply driving over them.
-Yes, it's a pretty familiar idea but one which will certainly appeal to the... well... more mature gamer (just like me!) who remembers Painter. #AncientGamer
+We play the part of a cheerful car that appears to love painting the road by simply driving.
+Yes, it's a fairly familiar idea, but one that will certainly appeal to the more mature gamer (just like me!) who remembers Painter. #AncientGamer

-So, I think it's time for the first screenshot which contains a bunch of handy information...
+So, it's time for the first screenshot, which contains a bunch of handy information...

 Input & Output

-This is a game which would sink like a lead balloon if it had anything less than perfect controls.
+This is a game that would sink like a lead balloon if it had anything less than perfect controls.
 So I'm grateful they are indeed responsive and well thought out.
-Best of all, they're responsive and without any annoying lag.
-Many platforms are difficult to reach so require precise timing, which is made harder when the enemy might be blocking your path.
-CarVup always requires quick and reactions to avoid losing a life because you never know what might appear.
+Many platforms are difficult to reach, so precise timing is required, which becomes even more challenging when the enemy is blocking your path.
+CarVup always requires quick reactions to avoid losing a life because you never know what might appear.

-Each level always looks superb with lots of colours and a lovely cartoony design.
-Personally, I think Core did a great job throughout with the cute appearance, smooth scrolling and cute sprites.
-The sound effects are pretty nice and do their expected job well but it's the chiptunes which are all foot-tappingly superb. (press key 'M' to toggle).
+Each level looks superb with lots of colours and a cartoony design.
+Personally, I think Core did a great job throughout with this appearance, and its smooth scrolling and cute sprites.
+The sound effects are nice and do their expected job well, but it's the chiptunes, which are all foot-tappingly superb. (key 'M' to toggle).

-Right, it's time for another screenshot and this one is from the game itself you will be happy to know...
+It's time for another screenshot, and this one is from the game, you will be happy to know...

 Always be on the lookout for dangerous items, strange obstacles, or even dodgy enemies!